 UPDATE: November 2020

 STOP!
-With the switch to distance learning for many teachers and students, I wrote another blog post with ideas for teaching multiplication virtually.
+I wrote another blog post with ideas for teaching multiplication virtually when we switched to distance learning.
 You can see it HERE!

 How is Learning Multiplication Today Different?

 Today, students have to understand the relationship between addition and multiplication as well as multiplication and division.
-They have to understand multiplication as equal groups that can be modeled with objects or arrays.
+They have to understand multiplication as equal groups modeled with objects or arrays.
 Students need to understand how to use the Properties of Multiplication.
-And yes, students need to fluently multiply within 100.
+And yes, students need to multiply within 100 fluently.
 So that means that learning multiplication is more than memorization.In this blog post, I'll show you how I take my students from learning multiplication to attaining multiplication fluency by the end of the year.Click To Tweet

 Why is Skip Counting Important for Learning Multiplication